-SV may be constantly and non-invasively measured via EC, which utilizes thoracic electrical bioimpedance.
-The EC principle uses variations in thoracic electrical impedance that is primarily driven by erythrocyte orientation and peak flow velocity in the ascending aorta over the cardiac cycle to estimate SV ^[13].
+Stroke volume may be constantly and non-invasively measured via EC, which utilizes thoracic electrical bioimpedance.
+The EC principle uses variations in thoracic electrical impedance that is primarily driven by erythrocyte orientation and peak flow velocity in the ascending aorta over the cardiac cycle to estimate SV [13].

 In our study, EC significantly predicted fluid responsiveness in sepsis compared to TTE.
 This was in agreement with Soliman ^[12], who showed that cut-off 12.5% for delta CO by TTE for prognosis the fluid receptiveness in severe sepsis and hypotension patients with sensitivity 90%, and specificity 70%.
-Fluid resuscitation (30 ml/kg) was injected, and the response to the fluid was determined as MAP > 65 mmHg with lactate level <4 mmol/L, CO measured by EC, in managing the fluid therapy.
-However, they didn't compare EC with TTE as in our study.
+However, they did not compare EC with TTE as in our study.